perladvent/perldotcom/content/article/_pub_2004_08_27_bricolage.md

 You can create as many workflows as your organization requires, each with as many desks as you require.
-Desks can be shared across workflows â if you need certain parties to assume similar responsibilities in different workflows â and you can set up permissions such that certain users have access only to the documents in specific workflows and on specific desks.
+Desks can be shared across workflows — if you need certain parties to assume similar responsibilities in different workflows — and you can set up permissions such that certain users have access only to the documents in specific workflows and on specific desks.
 In short, you have a lot of flexibility to closely model the actual workflow in your organization, so that working with Bricolage